sepideh-abedini/MaskSQL/Stages.md

 ## AddResd

 This stage receives the `resd_path` as input, which is the path to the output file of the RESDSQL.
-Then, it adds the property `tc_original` to each entry that is a A list of schema items ranked by relevance.
+Then, it adds the property `tc_original` to each entry which is a list of schema items ranked by relevance.

 ## RankSchemaResd

 This stage just changes the format of the schema items from the previous stage by prefixing them with `COLUMN:`.
-We also add items of the form `TABLE:` for each The table is included in the schema items.
-Moreover, all table and column names are wrapped in `[]` to prevent problems with column or table names that include whitespace.
+We also add items of the form `TABLE:` for each table that is included in the schema items.
+Moreover, all table and column names are wrapped in `[]` to prevent problems when column or table names include whitespace.

 ## AddFilteredSchema

-This stage adds a YAML representation of the schema based on filtering the items to only those that are filtered based on the RESDSQL output.
+This stage adds a YAML representation of the schema which is limited to only those that are filtered with RESDSQL.
 This representation includes the type of columns as well as the foreign key and primary key information.

 ## AddSymbolicTable

-This stage adds a symbol table to each entry; the symbol table includes a `to_symbol` dictionary, which maps each schema item to a unique symbolic name.
+This stage adds a symbol table to each entry.
+The symbol table includes a `to_symbol` dictionary, which maps each schema item to a unique symbolic name.
 We use `C1`,`C2` for column names and `T1`,`T2` for table names.
 A reverse mapping named `to_name` is also recorded, which maps each symbol to its original value.
 These two mappings are then stored in the `symbolic` property of each entry.

 ## DetectValues

 This stage is a prompt-based stage.
-The arguments specify the property that should be set in the entry and the type of language model to use.
-This step creates a prompt using the schema items from the previous step and the natural language question.
+This stage first creates a prompt using the schema items from the previous step and the natural language question.
 The output of the prompt, which is a list of values, is then set to property of `values` in each entry.

 ## LinkValues